The right way to implement a multi-outcome prediction market: Linear programming

 • A host of people* hit on the best approach, many well before I did, advocating linear programming as a natural matching engine for multi-outcome markets

-4 Responses to “The right way to implement a multi-outcome prediction market: Linear programming”
+4 thoughts on “The right way to implement a multi-outcome prediction market: Linear programming

 I hope to see more linear programming implementations.
 On a practical note, there are some reasons why a continuous auction is more fit than a call auction, and it might be hard to get a continuous auction going while constrained to not taking on risk.
 Maximizing liquidity and taking no risk are basically at odds.
 I am told that the economic derivatives were pulled because one of the banks ended-up taking (insufficiently profitable!) positions to tighten the market.
 Whatever the mechanism, there will likely be an instance of human price-setting by the market-maker/sponsor, and minimizing the damage, especially in the early stages, is important.